 Advanced Methods for Retrospectives

 Is your team a group of experienced professionals already very familiar with retrospectives?
 If so, here are a few new other things you can try:

 - Futurespectives, as the name suggests, lets you focus on the future instead of the past.
 This is especially useful at the project’s start when the goals and objectives are being defined and the risks are being identified.
 Possible formats that have proven successful are:

-- Pre-Mortem– Turning this question around to identify scenarios that you’d want to avoid, ask the participants: “Assuming that the project just ended and was a complete failure, why exactly was it a failure?
+- Pre-Mortem – Turning this question around to identify scenarios that you would want to avoid, ask the participants: “Assuming that the project just ended and was a complete failure, why exactly was it a failure?
 What caused the failure?”

 Tip for beginners: 1-2-4-all: A topic is presented (to encourage more fun and creativity, the question can be formulated in a negative way.
-For example: “What’s the best way to hamper our company’s agility?”).
+For example: “What is the best way to hamper our company’s agility?”).

 - The team has 1 minute in which each participant writes as many ideas as possible on a piece of paper.

 - Next, each participant selects a partner in the room.
 For the next 2 minutes, each pair discusses their ideas and creates a new, consolidated list.

 - Afterward, each pair gets together with another pair.
 Each group of two pairs now has 4 minutes to discuss the ideas on their lists and create a new, consolidated list.

 - In the final step, each group of four has 5 minutes to discuss and select the one idea that they find most important or concise to present it to the entire group later.
 Each group can write the idea on large index cards or a flipchart and then explain their idea to the entire group.
 Although the assignment was framed as a negative question, the ideas generated can then be reformulated as positive ideas.

 Special Download: Agile, Traditional or Hybrid Project Management?
 (PDF file)